Wait for Better Performance

 According to the hit-or-miss Digitimes, "TSMC is expected to secure the first 5nm chip orders from Apple for the 2020 iPhones."

-A more recent report states that production of the iPhone 12's 5nm-based A14 chip will start up in April which means it's right on schedule.
+A more recent report states that production of the iPhone 12's 5nm-based A14 chip started up in April which means it's right on schedule.
 Production typically starts in April or May.

 Bloomberg's Mark Gurman claims the 2020 iPhone models will feature "a much beefier processor" which means we'll probably see some big improvements to multitasking, battery life and overall speed.